- Name: Juan Severino

 Juan was admitted to the University of Rochester on a full ride, where he studied mathematics.
 As a student, he showed promise in math and the sciences.
 He worked as a personal trainer, math and physics tutor, and physics teaching assistant.
 In 2003, he was granted the opportunity to work as a research fellow at Haverford College in Pennsylvania with Jerry Gollub, a physicist who studies nonlinear and chaotic dynamics.
 During this research internship, Juan he did original research on the collective motion of macroscopic chiral particles.

 Juan earned his B.S. from Rochester and graduated with honors in 2004.
 He then attended The Ohio State University, arguably one of the best mathematics graduate schools in the country, where he was awarded the NSF VIGRE Fellowship.
 Juan received his M.S. in pure mathematics, after which he attended New York University, where he received his M.A. in mathematics education in just one year.

-Juan has been a full-time teacher since 2008, and he have tutored since 2001.
+Juan has been tutor since 2001, and has been a full-time teacher since 2008.
 He was awarded the Math for America Early Career Fellowship in 2010 for outstanding potential and dedication to professional development.
-His extra curricular activities include Fuji Ryu Jujutsu.
+His extra curricular activities include Fuji Ryu ju jitsu.

-Juan considers his best facet as a tutor to be his ability to relate to students at whatever point in their educational career and at whatever level of comfort they feel with math.
-He focuses on making a personal connection with students and making sure they know that he care about their learning, and he shows them that they can achieve success whether they struggle with math or they find natural success and want to advance their work.
+Juan considers his best facet as a tutor to be his ability to convey complex ideas to students at whatever point they are in their educational career and at a level appropriate o the level of comfort they feel with their subjects.
+He focuses on making a personal connection with students and making sure they know that he cares about their learning, and he shows them that they can achieve success` whether they struggle with math or they find natural success and want to advance their work.